neuralmaticv/neuralmaticv/README.md

 ###  Hi there, I'm Vladimir. 👋🏻

-- 👨🏻‍🎓 Computer Science Student at University of Banja Luka
+- 👨🏻‍🎓 Computer Science Student at Faculty of Natural Sciences and Mathematics, University of Banja Luka
 - 👨🏻‍💻 Geek and pet lover 🐾
 - ❣️ Always use your code for good!